davenquinn/xenoliths/paper/text/modeling-supplement.md

-# Supplementary information for modeling setup {#sec:model_supplement}
+# Supplementary file: modeling setup {#sec:model_supplement}

 ## Model setups

-Standardized model parameters used in the models are justified in the text below.
+Standardized parameters used in modeling are justified in the text below.
 Standard values for thermal conductivity from
 @Fowler2005 yield good results.
 Increasing the thermal conductivity of the model domain